wp-plugins/bns-featured-category/readme.txt

 4. Install.
 5. Activate through the 'Plugins' menu.
 6. Place the BNS Featured Category widget appropriately in the Appearance | Widgets section of the dashboard.
-7. Set options to personal preferences:
+7. Set options to personal preferences, for example:

 * Widget Title
 * Categories - separated by commas